European-Unified-ID/EUID-docs/api/v2/getting-started/gs-encryption-decryption.md

 - The client secret
 - (Optional) `--is-refresh` to indicate that the response is for a [POST /token/refresh](../endpoints/post-token-refresh.md) request

->IMPORTANT: To decrypt responses, you need to use the `refresh_response_key` value returned in the [POST /token/generate](../endpoints/post-token-generate.md) or [POST /token/refresh](../endpoints/post-token-refresh.md) response from which the refresh token in the request is returned.
+>IMPORTANT: To decrypt responses, use the most recent `refresh_response_key` value for this token.
+The `refresh_response_key` value is returned in the response to the [POST /token/generate](../endpoints/post-token-generate.md) or [POST /token/refresh](../endpoints/post-token-refresh.md) operations.
+Each time a token is refreshed, a new `refresh_response_key` is returned.
+Be sure to use the most recent one to decrypt the current response.

 ```py
 import base64